dynastyprocess/website-archive/index.md

   overlay_image: /assets/images/header.png
 # excerpt: "DynastyProcess.com is a collaboration between Tan Ho and Joe Sydlowski.
 Our mission is to deliver free, high-quality resources for DynastyFF analysis."
 intro:
   - excerpt: "DynastyProcess.com is a collaboration between Tan Ho and Joe Sydlowski.
-Our mission is to deliver free, high-quality resources for DynastyFF analysis."
+Our mission is to deliver free, high-quality resources for DynastyFF analysis and development."
 feature_row:
   - url: /apps
     image_path: https://i.imgur.com/UXBWknw.png